neil-berg/portfolio/src/posts/2019-07-27-emanuel-rohss.md

 #### Connecting Airtable to Gatsby

 Each base comes with a built-in API from Airtable along with custom documentation on how to access and query data from a given base.
 Authentication is token-based, using a `BASE_ID` and `API_KEY`.
-With those values in hand, we can install a Gatsby plugin called "Gatsby Source Airtable" that will enable GraphQL queries on the data in our Airtable bases.
+With those values in hand, we can install a Gatsby plugin called [gatsby-source-airtable](https://www.gatsbyjs.org/packages/gatsby-source-airtable/) that will enable GraphQL queries on the data in our Airtable bases.

-The "Gatsby Source Filesystem" plugin is also required for the Airtable sourcing to work when attachments are one of the fields in a table.
-Finally, we'll leverage the Sharp image-processing plugin for sleek blur-up and lazy-loading effects.
+The [gatsby-source-filesystem](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/) plugin is also required for the Airtable sourcing to work when attachments are one of the fields in a table.
+Finally, we'll include the Sharp image-processing plugins for sleek blur-up and lazy-loading effects.

 `npm install --save gatsby-source-filesystem`